This is a translation of my original post on FPGA-Systems, an awesome Russian-speaking community for everything FPGA.

 function automatic int bar(int a, int b);

-Note that the word automatic comes after the word task”.
+Note that the word automatic comes after the word “task”.

-If automatic is omitted or replaced with static, then the routine becomes static.
+is omitted or replaced with static

 A subroutine’s lifetime defines the default lifetime of its local variables and input arguments, but each variable can be specified to have a particular lifetime.
-So, if the subroutine is static, then its variables will be static unless the automatic keyword is set.
-Conversely, all automatic function variables are automatic when declared without the static keyword.
+So, if the subroutine is static, then its variables will be static unless the automatic

-Although we say that a subroutine can be static or automatic, instead of static subroutine” it would be more correct to say a subroutine in which all variables are static”.
+Although we say that a subroutine can be static or automatic, instead of “static subroutine” it would be more correct to say “a subroutine in which all variables are static”.
 But since we understand what’s going on, no need for such cumbersome phrases.

 The standard does not say that we can explicitly set the lifetime of input arguments.
 However, Xcelium allows specifying a lifetime inside the subroutine’s signature, for whatever sick reason one may want it.
 Other simulators do not take part in this frivolity.